varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/trees.md

 (content:references:adj-rep-tree)=
 ##### Adjacency list representation
-Suppose we're interested in a k-ary tree $\mathcal{T}$ where each node has $k$-children.
 In an adjacency list representation, the list of children at index $i$, denoted by $\mathcal{C}_{i}$, is still given by Eqn. {eq}`eqn-children-node-i`.
 However, instead of storing the edges and data in the same array, the edge connectivity is stored in an array or dictionary and the data stored in a seperate data structure.

 Let's reimagine the terneray commodity price model in the Adjacency list format ({prf:ref}`example-ternary-price-model-adj-list`):